ezzra/isolated-files/README.md

 simple script that I use to find files that **do not** exist in source-folders but **do exist** in target folders.
 So its like searching for non-duplicates.

+#### Example
 ```
 folder1
 - file1.txt
 - file2.txt
-- file3.txt
+- file3.txt # this file is only in folder1

 folder2
 - file1.txt
 - file2.txt
-- file4.txt
+- file4.txt # this file is only in folder2
 ```

+#### Usage
 ```
-$ isolated-files.py -s folder1 -t folder2
+$ isolated-files.py --source folder1 --target folder2
 #/folder2/file4.txt
 ```

+- there is a distinction between source
-- you can use multiple source or target folders
+- you can use multiple source or target folders (just `--target folder2 --target folder3`)
-- you can also use an ssh folder like `-s myserver:folder1` where _myserver_ must be configured as host in ssh config
+- you can also use an ssh folder for example `--source myserver:folder1` where _myserver_ must be configured as host in ssh config